How To Do A Perfect Side Kick. You need two different types of Strength.

 -If you are currently training, yet your kicks don't seem to improve.

-This DVD takes you into an education journey into the most basic kick in martial arts.
+This Serie takes you into an education journey into the most basic kick in martial arts.
 It focuses on three variations of the front kick, the snap front kick, the push front kick and the stump front kick.
 Use this instructional to score knock outs in the ring or gain points in your forms competition for graceful, fast, high and powerful kicks.

-This DVD focuses on two basic, yet often misunderstood kicks.
+This Serie focuses on two basic, yet often misunderstood kicks.
 In this video Paul Zaichik shows you the most efficient drills needed to master every aspect of the side kick and hook kick.
 It doesn't have to take years to master a perfect kick, if you know what to practice.
 Indeed very few masters in the world, who perfected their own kicks, know how to quickly and safely pass the skills on to others.
-This DVD will fill the gap and help answer questions that you may have.
+This Serie will fill the gap and help answer questions that you may have.

 Hurry This offer ends soon!